-Some big names in the industry such as Bill Gates, Mark Zuckerberg, etc. are all in favor of personalized education, as it uses technology to cater the individualized needs and lesson plans of each student.
-Bill Gates has even pointed out that personalized learning helps the student improve his or her reading and mathematics skills.
+Some big names in the industry such as Bill Gates, Mark Zuckerberg, etc. are all in favor of personalized education, as it uses technology to cater to the individualized needs and lesson plans of each student.
+Bill Gates even pointed out that personalized learning helps the student improve his or her reading and mathematics skills.

 2. Students explore more of what they are truly interested in

 Without some formal classroom instructions to guide them through their course’s curriculum, students are given the freedom to explore a plethora of topics not normally offered until the arrival of their college or university tenure.
 For example, students in high school can encouragingly study Psychology, Business Finance, Consumer Behavior, and other courses normally offered in college majors.

 Some parents are educated enough to provide such knowledge to their children themselves.
 However, the case with the majority is different, relying on various online learning portals such as Khan Academy, workbooks, etc. While other parents might be more inclined to take their children to community colleges.

 You might be okay to teach English, Mathematics, General Science, or even Literature to your kids, but remember, the scope of education is much beyond than that.

 3. Social media helps students form meaningful connections